-Mobile/ manufactured home: A dwelling on one or more chassis for towing to the point of use and designed to be used with a permanent foundation as a residence on a year around basis and which bears an insignia issued by a state or federal regulatory agency indicating that the mobile manufactured home complies with all applicable construction standards.
-A recreational vehicle is not a mobile/ manufactured home.
+Mobile/manufactured home: A single-family dwelling built on one or more chassis for towing to the point of use and designed to be used with a permanent foundation as a residence on a year around basis and which bears an insignia issued by a state or federal regulatory agency indicating that the mobile manufactured home complies with all applicable construction standards.
+A recreational vehicle is not a mobile/manufactured home.